CXCL9: Immune checkpoint regulation

 The relationship between the CXCL9/CXCR3 axis and the PD-L1/PD-1 pathway is important in immune regulation.
 Programmed cell death protein 1 (PD-1) expression is increased on T cells within the tumor site compared to T cells in peripheral blood.
 Anti-PD-1 therapy can inhibit "immune escape" and enhance immune activation.
 Peng et al. demonstrated that anti-PD-1 therapy not only enhanced T cell-mediated tumor regression but also increased the expression of IFN-γ, though not CXCL9, in bone marrow-derived cells.

 Blockade of the PD-L1/PD-1 axis in T cells may induce a positive feedback loop at the tumor site through the CXCL9/CXCR3 axis.
 Additionally, treatment with an anti-CTLA4 antibody led to a significant upregulation of this axis in pretreatment melanoma lesions from patients who exhibited a favorable clinical response to ipilimumab.

 Clinical significance

 Biomarkers

 CXCL9, -10, -11 have proven to be valid biomarkers for the development of heart failure and left ventricular dysfunction, suggesting an underlining pathophysiological relation between levels of these chemokines and the development of adverse cardiac remodeling.

 This chemokine has also been associated as a biomarker for diagnosing Q fever infections.

 Melanoma

 CXCL9 has also been identified as candidate biomarker of adoptive T cell transfer therapy in metastatic melanoma.
-The role of CXCL9/CXCR3 in TME and immune response - this plays a critical role in immune activation through paracrine signaling, impacting efficacy of cancer treatments.
+CXCL9/CXCR3 in TME and immune response plays a critical role in immune activation through paracrine signaling, impacting efficacy of cancer treatments.